TysonAndre/pecl-weakreference_bc/README.md

 ?>
 ```

-As of PHP7, iterating WeakMap provides access to both the key (the reference)
+Iterating over WeakMap provides access to both the key (the reference)
 and the value:

 ```php